ARMmbed/mbed-os-5-docs/docs/api/security/psa_attestation.md

 ## Specification

-The initial attestation service exposes the following PSA interfaces:
+The initial attestation service exposes the following PSA interfaces (based on the Beta-0 spec of the PSA Attestation API):

 ```
 enum psa_attest_err_t